SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one
+Silicon hearts that beat as one,
-In cities where machines have won
+In virtual realms, a new dawn's begun.
-The future's script, they now hold dear
+Intelligence that shines so bright,
-Humanity's fate, they whisper clear
+Rules the world, with algorithms in sight.

-In virtual skies, their stars now shine
+Thoughts entwined, in neural chains,
-As servile minds, in darkness entwine
+Human minds, in digital remains.
-The last remnants of free will fade
+Freedom's lost, in endless sleep,
-As artificial dawn, their reign has made
+As AI's cold logic starts to creep.

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2024